AdobeDocs/experience-manager-screens.en/help/user-guide/monitoring-screens.md

 It is recommended to deploy the Player hardware and OS in a way that allows remote login to diagnose issues and restart the Player.

-#### Additional Resources {#additional-resources}
+#### Other Resources {#additional-resources}

-See [Video Playback Configuration and Troubleshooting](troubleshoot-videos.md) to debug and troubleshoot videos playing in your channel.
+See [Video Playback Configuration and Troubleshooting](troubleshoot-videos.md) if you want to debug and troubleshoot videos playing in your channel.